 Census tracts: These are small, relatively permanent statistical subdivisions of a county that contain, on average, 4,000 people.10 These are used as proxies for neighborhoods in this research

-Cities: Census defined incorporated places with each state and is an intermediary geography between tracts and CBSAs
+Cities: These are census-defined incorporated places within each state and are an intermediary geography between tracts and CBSAs

 Core-Based Statistical Area (CBSA): CBSAs are the Metro- and Micropolitan Statistical Areas of the US, which contain at least 10,000 people and are meant to represent normal commuting patterns11

 The default layer of the map presents the entire United States, and displays the level of segregation or integration for every CBSA or county (for areas that fall outside of CBSAs).
 A description of what these designations indicate is provided below our summary of the measures included on the map.

 The most common measure of segregation is the Dissimilarity Index.12 When presented with a claim about the overall level of segregation in a community or statistical claim of segregation, it is more likely than not that such claims refer to the Dissimilarity Index.13 This index measures the degree of segregation that exists between any two racial groups by indicating the percentage of either racial group that would have to move to a different-race neighborhood to create perfect integration.

 Scored from 0 to 1 or 0 to 100 (the same values just rescaled to either range), a higher value indicates a higher level of segregation, with a value of 0 indicating perfect integration and a value of 1 (or 100) indicating complete segregation.
 Generally speaking, anything above 0.6 or 60 is considered “highly” segregated, while anything between 0.3 and 0.6 is moderately segregated.14 At the national level, the United States scored a 59 according to the Black-white Dissimilarity Index in 2010, meaning that 59 percent of white or Black people in the United States would have had to move to achieve perfect integration.